danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0103 (en).md

 "Wow, awesome, Twilight!
 Since when are you able to do stuff like this?"
 Rainbow Dash asked as the other ponies murmured, surprised by the amazing magic of the crystal.

 "This year.
 I was invited to the seminar on innovative applications of transmutational magic in inanimate bodies at the School of Magic.
 You’d be surprised at the huge breakthroughs Estigia and Star Swirl are making in this field of magic.
 And also..."
 Twilight froze, her friends, especially Rainbow Dash, were watching her with smiles.
-Despite her urgent readiness to leave immediately to avoid being ambushed by Vainilla, she had just started talking about academic topics that weren’t appropriate for the situation they were in.
+Despite her urgent readiness to leave immediately to avoid being ambushed by Vanilla, she had just started talking about academic topics that weren’t appropriate for the situation they were in.

 "Ahem," Twilight cleared her throat.
 "Please, be very careful, Rainbow.
-And pay close attention to the pink gem that Vainilla has on his neck," the alicorn said with a look that reflected her worry, as well as that of her friends.
+And pay close attention to the pink gem that Vanilla has on his neck," the alicorn said with a look that reflected her worry, as well as that of her friends.
 Twilight’s horn began to gather magic to use the teleportation spell that would take them away from there.

 "I’ll keep that in mind.
 And don’t worry so much.
 I know how to take care of myself," Rainbow Dash replied with her typical grin.